 Publisher:

-R. Ackermann, 101 Strand
+Pubd.
+17th April 1814 by R. Ackermann, No. 101 Strand

 Subject (Name):

 "Napoleon, not caricatured, stands on a balcony, leaning forward to look down at the scene which Death, a skeleton, points out.
 He wears his petit-chapeau, and his uniform, without orders, is buttoned to the neck.
 Death is perched on the parapet, turning his head to the left, to stare in Napoleon's face; in his right hand is his javelin; he points with outstretched left hand.
 His hour-glass stands on the parapet, which is inscribed 'More Horrors' and 'Death and Destruction'.
 Below (right) are the heads and shoulders of a mob with pikes, bayonets, and imperial eagles.
 There are two heads on pikes.
 Behind them are the roofs and towers of a corner of Paris, with a domed church surmounted by a cross.
 Close behind Napoleon stand four of his marshals or generals, staring down at the scene of bloodshed.
 Next the Emperor is Ney, his hand on his sword; the others are probably Vandamme, Davout, and Lefebvre, as in British Museum Satires No. 12527.
 The Devil stands behind, grasping Ney and Napoleon in his hairy arms.
 His grinning head looks to the left, between those of his victims.
-Two pistols, a dagger, and axe lie on the parapet."--British Museum online catalogue.
+Two pistols, a dagger, and axe lie on the parapet."--British Museum online catalogue

 Alternative Title: